 While we truly do not advocate drinking expired milk or using milk that is too far gone, soured milk can add flavor to your biscuit and bread baking recipes.
 Whether you choose to use it is completely up to you, but before you decide, let's look at both sides of this controversial kitchen issue.

-Online research on the subject of baking with soured milk turns up a lot of mixed information.
+Online searches on the subject of baking with soured milk turns up a lot of mixed information.
 Some say to bake only with soured raw milk, while others claim that it is safer to bake with soured pasteurized milk.

 A temperature of 145 F will kill off the bacteria that can be found in milk.
 Many people use soured milk for bread making because internal bread baking temperatures far exceed that mark.